 By Chevont’e Alexander

-Fancy dips, drug savory soups, viagra tempting hors d’oeuvres, delightful desserts, and fried chicken— indeed, the holidays are filled with scrumptious culinary delights.
+Fancy dips, savory soups, tempting hors d’oeuvres, delightful desserts, and fried chicken— indeed, the holidays are filled with scrumptious culinary delights.

 Urban Views Weekly has teamed up with Gina Neely from The Food Network and Chef DéAndre Johnson from O.M.G.
 Cafe in Richmond to provide you with holiday treats and tips to help bring holiday cheer and full stomachs to your dinner table.
 Enjoy!